Prebor97/hngStage0/README.md

 - **Run "mvn clean install" on your terminal in the directory  where the "pom.xml" file is("hngStage0" directory) in order to download all the project's dependencies.**

 - **Make sure you are in the directory where the "pom.xml" file is("hngStage0" directory).
 Run "mvn compile" to compile the codes.
-After compilation run "mvn springboot".
+After compilation run "mvn spring-boot:run".
 This should start the application and you can proceed to test endpoint on postman**

 ### **Docker**